Oxycodone hydrochloride (ox-ee-code-own hi-dro-klor-ide)

 take a medicine for depression called a 'monoamine oxidase inhibitor' or have taken any in the last two weeks.

-Do not take OxyNorm liquid if you are allergic to oxycodone, opioid painkillers, or any of the ingredients listed at the end
+Do not take OxyNorm liquid if you are allergic to oxycodone, opioid analgesics, or any of the ingredients listed at the end

 of this leaflet.